 These Georgia ghost stories will have you more than campfire-ready.
 While many states share a few twisted tales, and there are strange legends with eerie similarities that pop up across the country and even the world, there is so much that is uniquely Georgian in their urban legends.

-In northern Georgia sits Lake Lanier, a massive man-made lake with a dark history.
+In northern Georgia sits Lake Lanier, a massive human-made lake with a dark history.
 In order to get it to the depth they wanted, the US Government bought or forced out over 250 families, 15 businesses, and 20 cemeteries so they could fill over 50,000 acres of prime farmland with water.
 At the bottom of Lake Lanier are entire intact ghost towns, left as they were when the government flooded them.

-This lake is famous for deaths and accidents, ranging from boating accidents and drownings, to cars careening off the road and into the lake for no apparent reason.
+This lake is famous for deaths and accidents, ranging from boating accidents and drownings to cars careening off the road and into the lake for no apparent reason.
 Survivors of various accidents have reported feeling as if invisible hands were dragging them deep beneath the water.
 In 2011 alone, there were nearly 20 mysterious deaths.

 In 1946, a fire in the Winecoff Hotel took 119 lives.
 This was the largest hotel fire in US history.
-Much like the Titanic, the Winecoff was thought to be "fireproof" and so its builders didn't bother installing fire doors or fire escapes, sprinklers, or an alarm system.
+Much like the Titanic, the Winecoff was thought to be "fireproof," and so, its builders didn't bother installing fire doors or fire escapes, sprinklers, or an alarm system.

-According to legend, a young man once visited Fort Mountain with his friend, and asked the other man to take a picture of him.
+According to legend, a young man once visited Fort Mountain with his friend and asked the other man to take a picture of him.
 The friend took the picture and immediately screamed and fainted, only to die in the hospital of a heart attack two days later.

 There are numerous versions of the story of Crybaby Bridge.
 In some, a child accidentally drowned in the creek below the bridge; in others, one of the child's parents murdered him.